neutralinojs/neutralinojs.github.io/docs/getting-started/introduction.md

 - Native functions support: Read files, run system commands, etc.
 - Less resource consumption compared to chromium-node-based frameworks.
 - Cross-platform: Linux, Windows, macOS, and Web.

+## Supported platforms and CPU archirectures

+neu CLI provides you prebuilt binaries for the following platforms and CPU architectures.
+We will add binaries for missing CPU architectures soon.
+However, you can build Neutralinojs binaries from the source on almost all desktop operating systems out there.

+- Linux: x64, ia32, and armhf.
+- macOS: x64 and arm64 (powered by Rosetta).
+- Windows: x64.
+- BSD: Possible to build from the source via `build_freebsd.sh`
+- Web: Deploy your application into a cloud service with a x64 Linux instance.